Samsung's legal woes threaten to crimp tablets, chips

 Technology experts say Apple's intellectual property battle with Samsung Electronics is part of its broader strategy of using the courts to help cement the unassailable lead its iPad has in the tablet market.

-Samsung is betting on its new tablets to close the gap with Apple and reach its target of increasing tablet sales by more than five folds this year from last year.
+Samsung is betting on its new tablets to close the gap with Apple and reach its target of increasing tablet sales by more than five folds this year.

 SUPPLIER AND RIVAL